Tobacco use in South Africa: The Tobacco Products Control Act (1993)

-In order to combat the dangers of smoking, legislation has been increasingly put into place in order to deter the public from smoking.
-Beginning in 1993 with the Tobacco Products Control Act, South African began to pass legislation to in order to protect the public.
-It was fully implemented and enforced in 1995, meaning smoking in public places became somewhat regulated.
+To combat the dangers of smoking, legislation has been increasingly put into place to deter the public from smoking.
+Beginning in 1993 with the Tobacco Products Control Act, South Africa began to pass legislation to protect the public.
+It was fully implemented and enforced in 1995, thereby partially regulating smoking in public places.

-In addition, the act prohibited some aspects of advertisement, the promotion of tobacco products, and the publicity of a sponsorship is prohibited.
-Merchandise containing tobacco may be visible when being sold, however customers are not allowed to handle the products prior to the purchase.
-Labeling was limited in some aspects, however was not heavily regulated until 1999.
+In addition, the act prohibited some aspects of advertisement, the promotion of tobacco products, and the publicity of a sponsorship.
+Merchandise containing tobacco may be visible when being sold, however customers are not allowed to handle the products before the purchase.
+Labeling was limited in some aspects; however, it was not heavily regulated until 1999.

 Notably the act prohibited the sale of tobacco products to minors under the age of 16.

 The Tobacco Products Control Amendment Act (1999)

-The Tobacco Products Control Act of 1993 was considered to be incomplete, and in 1999 the South African government passed the Tobacco Products Control Amendment Act.
-This created stricter regulations for public smoking and banned smoking in public places such as restaurants, the work place and public transport.
+The Tobacco Products Control Act of 1993 was considered to be incomplete, and in 1999, the South African government passed the Tobacco Products Control Amendment Act.
+This led to stricter regulations on public smoking and banned smoking in public places such as restaurants, workplaces, and public transport.

 Set in motion in 2001, the act prohibits all forms of tobacco advertising and promotion.
 Additionally, the act suggests penalties for those who transgress the law.
 The act also places a limit on the permissible levels of nicotine and tar.

-The act resulted in South Africa becoming one of the first countries in the world to ban smoking in public places.
+The act made South Africa one of the first countries in the world to ban smoking in public places.

 Global frameworks

-South Africa became a party to the World Health Organization's (WHO) Framework Convention on Tobacco Control on 18 July, 2005.
+South Africa became a party to the World Health Organization's (WHO) Framework Convention on Tobacco Control on 18 July 2005.